flaviagiammarino/blog-website/docs/_sources/blog/inflation_autopilot.rst.txt

 to forecast US inflation using the `FRED-MD <https://research.stlouisfed.org/econ/mccracken/fred-databases/>`__ dataset `[2] <#references>`_.
 FRED-MD is an open-source dataset maintained by the Federal Reserve Bank of St. Louis including over 100 monthly time series of US macroeconomic indicators (see the `Appendix <#appendix>`_ for the full list).
-FRED-MD is widely used in economic research, and has become a common benchmark for evaluating machine learning models for US inflation forecasting (see, for instance, `[3] <#references>`_, `[4] <#references>`_, `[5] <#references>`_).
+FRED-MD is widely used in economic research, and has become a standard benchmark for evaluating machine learning models for US inflation forecasting (see, for instance, `[3] <#references>`_, `[4] <#references>`_, `[5] <#references>`_).

 In this demonstration, we use AutoML to forecast the monthly percentage change in the `US Consumer Price Index (CPI) <https://fred.stlouisfed.org/series/CPIAUCSL>`__